Mitre Square

-Mitre Square is a small square in the City of London.
+Mitre Square is a small square located in Aldgate inside the City of London.
 It measures about 77 ft by 80 ft and is connected via three passages with Mitre Street to the south west, to Creechurch Place to the north west and, via St James's Passage (formerly Church Passage), to Duke's Place to the north east.

 History

 The square occupies the site of the cloister of Holy Trinity Priory, Aldgate which was demolished under Henry VIII at the time of the Dissolution of the Monasteries.
 The south corner of the square was the site of the murder of Catherine Eddowes by Jack the Ripper.
 Her mutilated body was found there at 1:44 in the morning on 30 September 1888.
-This was the westernmost of the Whitechapel murders and the only one located within the City.
+This was the westernmost of the Whitechapel murders and the only one located within the City of London.

 Eddowes' murder on the site of the old monastery is ascribed to an ancient curse in a contemporary penny dreadful entitled The Curse Upon Mitre Square A.D.
 1530–1888 by J.F.
 Brewer.